-4.6.1.2 The welding consumables for electroslag and electrogas welding depending on the weld metal strength level (R{eH} , min) are divided into the following grades:
+4.6.1.2 The welding consumables for electroslag and electrogas welding depending on the weld metal strength level ( $R{eH}$ , min) are divided into the following grades:

-1Y, 2Y, 3Y and 4Y for higher strength steels with the specified yield stress of up to 355 MPa, inclusive; 2Y40, 3Y40 and 4Y40 for higher strength steels with the specified yield stress of up to 390 MPa, inclusive (for welding consumables, the application for approval of which is dated before 1 July 2019);
+1Y, 2Y, 3Y and 4Y for higher strength steels with the specified yield stress of up to 355 MPa, inclusive;

-2Y40, 3Y40, 4Y40 and 5Y40 for higher strength steels with the specified yield stress of up to 390 MPa, inclusive (for welding consumables, the application for approval of which is dated on 1 July 2019 or after this date).
+2Y40, 3Y40 and 4Y40 for higher strength steels with the specified yield stress of up to 390 MPa, inclusive.

-The approval of welding consumables for grades 1Y, 2Y, 3Y,4Y, 2Y40, 3Y40, 4Y40 and 5Y40 may be restricted for their use only with the special types of higher strength steel which allow welding at the high values of heat input.
+The approval of welding consumables for grades 1Y, 2Y, 3Y,4Y, 2Y40, 3Y40 and 4Y40 may be restricted for their use only with the special types of higher strength steel which allow welding at the high values of heat input.
 Generally, such steels shall be tested in accordance with 2.2.3, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships, and shall have a relevant record in the grade designation (-W...).
 In this connection, the steels (usually niobium treated) corresponding in heat input to the technological process concerned shall be used in the approval testing.